 - Add the vanilla and pulse a couple of times.

-- With the processor running add the water 1 tsp at a time until the mixture is soft and pureed.
-You may need more or less water. (you want it to be thick but thin enough to mix in the other ingredients).
+- With the processor running add the water 1 teaspoon at a time until the mixture is soft and pureed.
+You may need more or less water.
+(The mixture should be thick, but thin enough to mix in the other ingredients).

 - Add the chopped pecans and coconut in a separate bowl and fold in the date mixture until well combined.